If you’ve decided to rent out a property, one thing you’ll need to know is how to calculate buy to let yield.

 For a more detailed calculation, you would need to work out the net yield of a property.
 With this, you would deduct any costs from the annual rental income before dividing it by the purchase price.
 Costs could include things such as letting agent fees, periods when the property is untenanted, maintenance and repair bills, and so on.

 Net yield is difficult to calculate accurately in advance since many costs are unknown.
 It is therefore usually used to look at historic performance rather than to estimate future performance.

 Yield Vs Capital Gain

-The yield of a rental property should not be confused with the capital gain of a property.
-Whereas knowing how to calculate buy to let yield will help you decide whether it is worth renting out a property, knowing the capital gain will help you decide if it is worth selling the property.
+The yield of a rental property should not be confused with the capital gain.
+Whereas knowing how to calculate buy to let yield will help you decide whether it is worth renting out a property, knowing the capital gain will help you decide if it is worth selling it.

-The capital gain is simply your profit on a property after you have sold it.
-So it’s your final sales price minus the price you paid for the property and all other expenses incurred.
+The capital gain is simply your profit after you have sold it.
+So it’s your final sales price minus the price you paid for it and all other expenses incurred.

-Most investors will look at both the potential capital gain and the expected yield of a property, alongside several other factors, when deciding whether to sell or let an investment property.
+Most investors will look at both the potential capital gain and the expected yield, alongside several other factors, when deciding whether to sell or let an investment.

 So, that’s how you calculate yield on a buy to let property.
-In general, you’ll usually see higher yields on properties in cheaper areas, and lower yields on more expensive properties.
+In general, you’ll usually see higher yields on properties in cheaper areas, and lower ones on more expensive ones.
 However, it does depend on many factors so it’s always worth getting the advice of a good estate agent before you make your final decision.